Isle of Wight Local Flood Risk Management Strategy

 The council, in its role as lead local flood authority, will be responsible for ensuring the strategy is monitored on an annual basis, in addition to being subject to a five yearly review process.

-The Isle of Wight Local Flood Risk Management Strategy can be viewed by clicking here (PDF, 400KB, 43 pages) and the individual appendices can be found below:
+View the Isle of Wight Local Flood Risk Management Strategy.
+The individual appendices can be found below:

 Appendix A: Guiding principles of the National Flood and Coastal Erosion Risk Management Strategy (PDF, 18.2KB, 3 pages)